Robert Hope-Jones: Early life

-As a child, he was sickly and was privately tutored.
-He was sent to the South of France annually to improve his health.
-After his father's death, when he was about fourteen, he attended Birkenhead School for a couple of years.
 After school, he was apprenticed to Laird's Shipbuilders in Birkenhead.
-After going through practical training in the various workshops and the drawing office, he then secured appointment as chief electrician of the Lancashire and Cheshire (afterwards the National) Telephone Company.
+After going through practical training in the various workshops and the drawing office, he then secured appointment as chief electrician of the Lancashire and Cheshire Telephone Company which became the National Telephone Company.

 In connection with telephony he invented a multitude of improvements, some of which were later in universal use.
 About this time he devised a method for increasing the power of the human voice, through the application of a relay furnished with compressed air.
 The principle was later utilised in phonographs and other voice-producing machines.
 He also invented the diaphone, later used by the Canadian Government for its fog signal stations and, in a modified form, also adapted to the church organ.

 About 1889, he resigned from the telephone company to devote himself to improving the church organ, a subject which had occupied much of his spare time for years.
 At first Hope-Jones licensed a score of organ-builders to carry out his inventions, but as this proved unsatisfactory, he entered the field as an organ-builder himself, being supported by Thomas Threlfall, chairman of the Royal Academy of Music; J. Martin White, Member of Parliament, and other friends.
 By 1890, Hope-Jones had set himself up in business to build organs with electric action.

 When he became a rival and a competitor to those who had previously profited from his inventions, they became hostile and abusive.
 For nearly twenty years he met concerted opposition – attacks in turn against his electrical knowledge, musical taste, voicing ability, financial standing, and personal character.